 Kaitlyn Nors is a Texas A&M University Class of ‘26 Animal Science major.
 Her emphasis is on Meat Science with a minor in Agribusiness Entrepreneurship.
 Kaitlyn grew up working on her family’s cow/calf operation, and has started her own business selling the beef they raise directly to consumers.
 Her interests involve using forages and feed grown on their farm to produce nutrient-dense beef that benefits the land and the health of the consumer.

-Celeste Moreno is a freshman Animal Science major from Edinburg, TX.
+Celeste Moreno is a sophomore in Animal Science major from Edinburg, TX.
 She loves spending her free time at the beach and volunteering at her local shelter.